-Getting sick with a sinus infection while experiencing other pregnancy symptoms can take a toll on the body.
+Getting sick with a sinus infection while having these pregnancy symptoms can take a toll on the body.

 Here’s how to prevent and treat a sinus infection.

 Sinusitis can develop at any point during the first, second, or third trimester of pregnancy.
-This is an infection and inflammation in the lining of your sinuses, which are air-filled pockets located around the face and nose.
+This is an infection and inflammation in the lining of your sinuses.
+The sinuses are air-filled pockets located around the face and nose.